Affiliate links on Android Authority may earn us a commission. Learn more.

 - Press and hold the power button past the name appearing on the screen.

-- Once Samsung appears, release the power button and immediately press and hold the volume down button.
+- Once the Samsung logo appears, release the power button and immediately press and hold the volume down button.

 - Continue to hold down the volume down button until the phone finishes restarting.